FAQ – Ask Kelly

 A: If you want to stitch a birth sampler for a baby that hasn’t been born yet, choose one that can be for both a boy and a girl and stitch as far as you can, leaving the name panel blank until you know the details.

-We have birth sampler tapestries of all shapes and sizes.
+We have birth sampler tapestries in all shapes and sizes.

 Q: I am soon going on holiday to the UK.
 Where can I stock up on Jolly Red kits?